ChinweIjy1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that counts the number of directories in the PATH A script that list environment variables
-A script that lists all local varialbes, environment variables and functions
+A script that lists all local varialbes, environment variables and functions A script that creates a new local variable